jakobgerstenlauer/UPC-MAI-DL.github.io/_pages/RNN_lab_guided.md

 * `ElectricDevices_TEST.csv`

 The code of the example is in the `ElectricClass.py` file.
-The code loads the training and test sets
+The code loads the training and test sets and trains the RNN.

 The architecture for this task is composed by:

-* A first RNN layer with input size the length of the training window with an attribute per element in the sequence.
+* A first RNN layer with input size the length of the sequence (96) with an attribute per element in the sequence.
 * Optionally several stacked RNN layers
-* A dense layer with softmax activation of size the number of classes
+* A dense layer with softmax activation of size the number of classes (7)

 The optimizer used is `SDG`,
-the loss funtion is the categorical crossentropy.
+the loss function is the categorical crossentropy.

 Elements to play with: